Porush264/porush264.github.io/_posts/2022-04-13-the-cordane-battle.md

 After walking on the rocky and steep path for sometime , the soldier approaches for a conversation with the unknown messenger.\
 "So messenger, you must have a name ?",asks the soldier \
 "Hurayat Markun or you might have heard of someone named "Hoshakh" and you can now say to them that you had the pleasure of meeting him"\
-The soldier turns to look at Hoshakh , he could not believe that it was him ,but after a while he approaches ," i had heard they were sending someone important ,never imagined that this matter had gone to be this important, it is my great honor to be of service to an individual of your great stature, may I be forgiven for my earlier behaviour?",says the soldier\
+The soldier turns to look at Hoshakh , he could not believe that it was him ,but after a while he approaches ," I had heard they were sending someone important ,never imagined that this matter had gone to be this important, it is my great honor to be of service to an individual of your great stature, may I be forgiven for my earlier behaviour?",says the soldier\
 "Do not worry about it , not so long ago people often addressed me with far worse ,what shall I call you ?",said Hoshakh\
-"Amad and this way ,that one lead to the gardens",says Amad\
+"Amad and this way ,that one lead to the gardens ",says Amad\
-I'd love to see them ,when all these disputes are settled down and the relations between the two kingdoms are restored again.
+I'd love to see the famous gardens of Mahqur ,when all these disputes are settled down and the relations between the two kingdoms are restored again.
 Hoshakh looked hopefully towards Amad who did not look so sure about this.  \
 "So , you must be already prepared for it ,yes?",said soldier changing topic abruptly\
 "I am, but still quite nervous ",says Hoshakh\
 "Well, you shouldn't be ,our king will understand if your argument is good ",says Amad\